 Maker speed your travels, Champion.
 I am sorry it has come to this.

 Hawke gritted her teeth.
-Yeah, she thought, she was sorry it had come to this as well.
+She was sorry it had come to this as well.
 She was sorry her brother was such a secretive prat, sorry Stroud couldn’t defy his orders and head to Crestwood to help Carver out.
 But most of all, Hawke was sorry that Anders was involved.

 Because Maker help me, I still don’t know how I feel about him.